US sanctions 3 North Korean officials for human rights abuse

 - Trump blames lawyer Michael Cohen for hush money 'liability'

+The State Department said in a report published Monday that Pyongyang “continues to censor the media and commit serious human rights violations and abuses.”

+“There is no independent domestic media in the country, and all media are strictly censored,” the report said.
+“No content that deviates from the official government line is tolerated.”

 The two countries are seeking to negotiate an end to North Korea’s nuclear weapons program.
+Trump and Kim Jong Un held a historic summit in June, but since then progress has seemed to stall.
+A second summit is expected next year.